 ©Beacon Press, 2009

-Note: ” “Merced” first appeared in The Missouri Review, then in Best American Essays, 2002, and then in Danielle’s book Singular Intimacies: Becoming a Doctor at Bellevue.
+“Merced” won the Editor’s Prize for Nonfiction in The Missouri Review, and then appeared in Best American Essays, 2002.
+It was then incorporated in Danielle’s first book Singular Intimacies: Becoming a Doctor at Bellevue.

 “This is a case of a 23 year-old Hispanic female, without significant past medical history, who presented to Bellevue Hospital complaining of a headache.”
 The speaker droned on with the details of the case that I knew so well.
 I leaned back in my chair, anticipating and savoring the accolades that were going to come.
 After all, in a roundabout way, I’d made the diagnosis.
 I was the one who had the idea to send the Lyme test in the first place.